gordon-rennie/refined-article/article.md

 | val res3: Either[String,Username] = Left(Left predicate of ((!isEmpty() && (!(0 < 0) && !(0 > 20))) && ()) failed: Left predicate of (!isEmpty() && (!(0 < 0) && !(0 > 20))) failed: Predicate isEmpty() did not fail.)
 ```

-Our refinement type `Username` and its smart constructor have replaced the validation logic we wrote previously.
+Our refinement type `Username` and its smart constructor (which we got from `RefinedTypeOps`) have replaced the validation logic we wrote previously.
 What have we gained by doing this?

 * our validations rules are expressed declaratively as a predicate in the type alias definition
 * the return type is our `Username` alias: we’ve retained the information that the base `String` has been validated, and have a contextually useful name